 Engagement is when the widest part of the baby’s presenting part (usually the head) enters the pelvic brim or inlet.
 A first baby usually engages two weeks before the due date, at 38 weeks gestation.

 Baby has to get into the pelvis in order to go through the pelvis.
-Read more to find out why a baby may not engage, what's normal and what's concerning, and what to do about it.
+Here’s more about why a baby may not engage, what’s normal and what’s concerning, and what to do about it.

 Why does baby engage?

-By 38 weeks, baby's head to lower into the pelvic brim deeply enough so that the parietal eminence in below the level of the pelvic inlet.
-As the broad ligament, wrapping the uterus, softens at the end of pregnancy the baby lowers in the abdomen.
+By 38 weeks, baby’s head needs to lower into the pelvic brim deeply enough so that the parietal eminence is below the level of the pelvic inlet.
+As the broad ligament, wrapping the uterus, softens at the end of pregnancy, the baby lowers in the abdomen.
 This softening encourages flexion.
-When tucked baby's head more easily lowers into the pelvic brim.
-Engagement happens when 4/5th of the baby's head is in the pelvis.
-The head is no longer ballotable, it can no longer be wiggled between the midwife or doctor's fingers.
+When tucked, baby’s head more easily lowers into the pelvic brim.
+Engagement happens when 4/5ths of the baby’s head is in the pelvis.
+The head is no longer ballotable; it can no longer be wiggled between the midwife or doctor’s fingers.

 A mother who had to have her first baby by cesarean because baby remained high will be more likely to have a natural birth if her subsequent babies engage.

 A breech baby may engage when the uterus allows the hips of the baby to lower beneath the level of the pelvic brim.